Access free Cass County public records on anyone today.

 The Bureau of Vital Records also has a registry of birth and death records from January 1910.
 Similar to marriage and divorce records, individuals can order a copy of birth or death records by completing the appropriate form.

-The application forms for birth or death certificates are available on the Missouri Department of Health and Senior Services website.
+The application forms for birth or death certificates are available on the Missouri Department of Health & Senior Services website.

 Similarly, stillbirths and fetal deaths must be reported.
 Individuals can request a copy of the stillbirth or fetal death certificate by completing the appropriate form available on the website.